Rubén Muñoz-LarrondoTitle: Assistant Professor of Biblical Studies

 Office Location: Buller Hall 122

 MDiv, Andrews University

 MAThS, Northern Baptist Theological Seminary, Illinois

 BS, Electrical Engineering, Universidad de La Frontera, Chile

-Rubén Muñoz-Larrondo joined the Religion faculty in 2006, teaching Elementary and Intermediate Greek, Hermeneutics and New Testament classes.
+Rubén Muñoz-Larrondo joined the Religion faculty in 2006, teaching Greek, Hermeneutics and New Testament classes.
+In addition, he teaches masters level NT classes for the Hispanic track for the Andrews Theological Seminary and the Interamerican Adventist Theological Seminary, SETAI, PR.
 He holds a PhD from Vanderbilt University, Nashville, TN.
 Prior to coming to Andrews University, Rubén taught for three years at a Historically Black College in Tennessee.
 As an ordained minister, he has served as a District Pastor for ten years in the Carolina and Kentucky-Tennessee Conferences.